July 31, 2017

 d. serve as vehicle of information on the continuing development of programs being implemented through partnerships between public and private sectors to realize the rights and fundamental freedom of people who are blind and with low vision.

-3. The following relevant activities may be conducted at the regional level through the initiative of the Special Education (SPED) regional supervisor or focal person, in cooperation with other government organizations (GOs), nongovernment organizations (NGOs), civic organizations (COs), and white cane interagency committee throughout the month of August and beyond:
+3. The following relevant activities may be conducted at the regional levels through the initiative of the Special Education (SPED) regional supervisor or focal person, in cooperation with other government organizations, nongovernment organizations, civic organizations, and white cane interagency committee throughout the month of August and beyond:

 a. showcasing of talents of blind and low vision learners;

-b. sharing of information on best practices concerning the education of the visually impaired by inviting blind learners or educators as resource persons and other professionals working for people who are blind and with low vision;
+b. sharing of information on best practices concerning the education of the visually impaired by inviting blind learners or educators as resource persons and other professionals working for the blind and those with low vision;

 4. All SPED centers, and public and private schools with SPED programs are encouraged to observe the White Cane Safety Day with appropriate activities.
 However, activities to be undertaken should not disrupt classes as stipulated in DepEd Order No. 9, s.
 2005 entitled Instituting Measures to Increase Engaged Time-on-Task and Ensuring Compliance Therewith.

-5. Every region shall submit a brief narrative with pictorial report on the Celebration to BLD-SID, Department of Education Central Office (DepEd CO), 2nd Floor, Bonifacio Building, Meralco Avenue, Pasig City.
+5. Every region shall submit a brief narrative with pictorial report on the Celebration to BLD-SID, DepEd CO.
+Pasig City.